A Variational Principle for Pulsating Standing Waves and an Einstein Relation in the Sharp Interface Limit: Introduction

 Concerning the sharp interface limit of \eqref{E: main}, our idea to consider phase field approximations of graphical solutions of \eqref{E: anisotropic curvature flow} was inspired by the work of Barles, Cesaroni, and Novaga \cite{barles cesaroni novaga}, who showed that certain graphical solutions of a sharp interface analogue of \eqref{E: main} converge to the solutions of a homogenized geometric flow, again in laminar media.
 They were able to show that in dimension two, the effective velocity vanishes in the direction of the laminations (see Remark 5.2 in that work, especially the last sentence).
 We obtain a similar, but weaker, conclusion here, again in dimension two (see Theorem \ref{T: dim_2_stuff}, (iii) below).

 Our results highlight the fact that the macroscopic quantities describing the large scale behavior of functionals like \eqref{E: functional} can have singularities.
 This question has previously been treated in Moser-Bangert theory by Senn, who showed that the analogue of the surface tension in that setting is always strictly convex \cite{senn 1} but need not be $C^{1}$ \cite{senn 2}.
-Recently, Chambolle, Goldman, and Novaga \cite{chambolle goldman novaga} proved the same result for non-parametric interface models in periodic media using a Lagrangian formulation morally similar to \eqref{E: lagrangian}, which had been previously introduced by Chambolle and Thouroude \cite{chambolle thouroude}.
+Recently, Chambolle, Goldman, and Novaga \cite{chambolle goldman novaga} proved the same result for surface energies with periodic coefficients using a Lagrangian formulation morally similar to \eqref{E: lagrangian}, which had been previously introduced by Chambolle and Thouroude \cite{chambolle thouroude}.
 The author plans to address the corresponding questions for $\tilde{\varphi}^{a}$ in future work.

 Finally, this paper was partly influenced by recent developments in the study of pulsating wave solutions of reaction-diffusion equations such as \eqref{E: main}.
 The proof of the existence of minimizers of \eqref{E: lagrangian}, which is complicated by the degeneracy of the gradient term, was inspired by advances made by Ducrot \cite{ducrot} (see Proposition \ref{P: bv_estimate} below).
 It would be nice to see applications of the ideas presented here in the study of pulsating \emph{traveling} waves.
-Although variational constructions of traveling waves exist in homogeneous media, it's not clear that this can be extended to the periodic set-up.
+Although variational constructions of traveling waves exist in homogeneous media \cite{elliptic systems phase transitions}, it's not clear that this can be extended to the periodic set-up.
 Nonetheless, we prove an integral identity for functions in $\mathbb{R} \times \mathbb{T}^{d}$ (see Theorem \ref{T: ergodic_lemma}) that is new to the best of the author's knowledge and may be of interest to experts.